ucam-department-of-psychiatry/crate/docs/source/preprocessing/index.rst

 crate_autoimport_db
 ~~~~~~~~~~~~~~~~~~~

-This tool reads tabular data from files, which may be the following types:
+This tool reads tabular data from files, and imports it into a database.

-- CSV (comma-separated value)
-- ODS (OpenOffice Spreadsheet)
-- TSV (tab-separated value)
-- XLSX (Microsoft Excel/OpenXML, Excel 2007+)

-or archive files of the following formats containing those files:

-- ZIP

-It stores the data in a database, via SQLAlchemy.

-The filename of each tabular data file is taken to be the name of the
-destination table.

-Options:
+Help:

 ..  literalinclude:: _crate_fetch_wordlists_help.txt
     :language: none